 - (b) Nothing in this section shall affect the right of a company to redeem any shares, reduce its share capital or undertake any transaction or procedure affecting its share capital as provided in this Division 15. - 129.
-If a company acts in contravention of section 128, the company and every director or other officer of the company who is knowingly and wilfully in default shall be liable to a fine not exceeding 50 penalty units.
+If a company acts in contravention of section 128, the company and every director or other officer of the company who is knowingly and wilfully in default shall be liable to a fine of 2,500,000 kyats.